nikkaroraa/template_chrome-extension/README.md

-## Setup to build your own Chrome Extension
+## Starter to build your own Chrome Extension using React

-Build your own Chrome Extension using React
+Build your own Chrome Extension using React...